Lawrence137/Superheroes/README.md

 # Endpoints

-GET /heroes
+GET /heros

 - Return a list of all heroes.

-GET /heroes
+GET /heros/:id

-- Return a hero along with associated powers.
+- Return a selected hero along with associated powers.

 GET /powers